faulhornlabs/csip/README.md

 ## Documentation

-You can read the documentation of Csip (currently only about the syntactic frontend) with
+You can read the documentation of Csip with

-    csip show test/doc
+    csip show `find test/doc`

 If needed, the documentation is readable without the interactive mode:

+    csip export `find test/doc` >doc.txt
-    csip export test/doc | less -R
+    less -R doc.txt

 ## Features